How Do I Work Effectively with Teaching Assistants?

 Embrace Behind-the-Scenes Activities

-Review your Moodle or Blackboard site.
-In the first few weeks of the semester (and ongoing as you add more content), you may want your TAs to review your Moodle or Blackboard site, both to become familiar with how it is organized (so they can explain to students where to find content) but also to give you feedback on whether it’s difficult to find material, if links are broken, and to double-check that deadlines and due dates are correct.
+Review your LMS course site.
+In the first few weeks of the semester (and ongoing as you add more content), you may want your TAs to review your LMS course site, both to become familiar with how it is organized (so they can explain to students where to find content) but also to give you feedback on whether it’s difficult to find material, if links are broken, and to double-check that deadlines and due dates are correct.

 Monitor the chat.
 If you decide to use a flexible course design, where some students are physically in the classroom while others are attending online synchronously, you may ask a TA to monitor the chat while you are leading the session.
 This allows you to focus on directly addressing your students, while your TA can address any student questions and comments in the chat.